maretec/MOHID_python_tools/MapasDeCampos_by_hidromod/README.md

         - proj4

 ## How to use this code:
-This code have several test cases, each test case, has their own bash and PythonFigures.dat which is the main driver of the code.
+This code has several test cases, each test case, has their own bash and PythonFigures.dat which is the main driver of the code.

 ### TestFiles/Compare2Hdf5
 Produce a .png images with 4 plots: